 GS-441524

 GS-441524 is currently the most commonly used antiviral to treat FIP.
 Unfortunately, the license holder, Gilead Sciences Inc. has so far declined to license or develop this molecule, limiting the ability of vets to legally prescribe it in many countries.
-Two exceptions are the United Kingdom and Australia, where, a veterinary specials manufacturer has made it available in tablet form as an unlicensed special preparation.
+It is however available through compounding pharmacies in many countries, including the US.

 Remdesivir/GS-5734